 Motorcycle Group Riding Protocol

 Pass Vehicles Safely (Overtaking)

 Be Mindful of All Skill Levels of Riders

 Group Riding Etiquette

 Motorcycle riding gives you an exhilarating feeling of being in the open air while feeling the wind over your body.
 While riding alone is sometimes the goal, one of the best experiences you can have on a motorcycle is to ride in a group of close friends or family.
 Together you can enjoy the scenery from the open road and arrive safely to your destination with a few suggested guidelines.

 Consider the following safety precautions prior to departing on your motorcycle group riding adventure.

-Preparation before you leave your starting point will allow the group to understand how to get to your final destination or to any stopping point along the way.
-Getting there safely is the primary goal, so deciding who leads the group is a key factor in the safety for the group.
+Preparation, before you leave your starting point, will allow the group to understand how to get to your final destination or to any stopping point along the way.
+Getting there safely is the primary goal, so deciding who leads the group is a key factor in the safety of the group.
 The leader should know the route the group will follow, and that leader should be able to explain it to all group members, show it on a map, and/ or describe directions for the route.